aidanwhiteley/books/README.md

 This project makes use of the excellent Lombok project.
 So to build in your favourite IDE, if necessary head on over to [Lombok](https://projectlombok.org/) and click the appropriate "Install" link (tested with IntelliJ and Eclipse).

-The project CI build uses Github Actions and currently on runs on JDK11.
-The project Maven depedencies have been updated to include JAXB depedencies that are no longer included by default in the JDK SE.
-So no JDK8 support any longer I'm afraid.
+In preparation for playing with recent Java features such as virtual threads and pattern matching, the build or this project **now requires JDK21**.

-With appropriate versions of the JDK, Maven and a Mongo installed, start with
+With appropriate versions of the JDK, Maven and a (optionally) Mongo installed, start with
 ~~~~
 mvn clean compile test
 ~~~~